 Lordship of Saturn for the Lagna

-Saturn rules two specific houses in any chart, and what those houses signify for the native shapes the transit.
+Saturn rules two specific houses in any chart, and what those houses signify for that Lagna shapes the transit.
 For a Taurus Lagna, Saturn rules the ninth and tenth, the dharma and career houses, which makes Saturn a powerful benefic for that chart.
 For a Libra Lagna, Saturn rules the fourth and fifth, and is again well-disposed.
 For an Aries Lagna, Saturn rules the tenth and eleventh, with mixed but workable effects.
-For Cancer and Leo Lagnas, Saturn rules the seventh, eighth, sixth, and seventh respectively, and the transit's pressure can be more pronounced.
-Knowing what Saturn rules for the native is more useful than knowing where Saturn is transiting.
+For Cancer Lagna, Saturn rules the seventh and eighth; for Leo Lagna, the sixth and seventh, so the transit's pressure can be more pronounced.
+Knowing what Saturn rules in the chart is more useful than knowing only where Saturn is transiting.

 The Moon sign and its location in the chart